LeCodeurDuDimanche/php-bluetooth/Readme.md

 TODO:
      - Add support to exclude unscanned paired devices from scanned devices list
      - Resolve hacky workaround for btInfo sync in thread launching
+     - Add detection of trusted and blocked devices